sameermahajan/cloud-deployment-bot/README.md

 and achieve one utterance deployment!
 Or you can interact with the bot specifying values for each parameter as you are prompted, until it gathers all values and launches the deployment.

+For how to create a custom bot in AWS Lex with AWS Lambda, you can take a look at article https://chatbotsmagazine.com/quick-start-develop-a-chat-bot-with-aws-lex-lambda-part-1-b6f7c80ebba6

 ## lex_bot.json

 It is the json for the AWS lex bot.